7 Best Stereo Imaging Plugins For Better Mixes

 iZotope Ozone Imager

-Imager 2 combines width control with visual feedback in a package designed specifically for mastering and final mix processing, and I think the combination of functionality and price makes it one of the most practical tools available for spatial enhancement.
+Imager 2 offers width control and visual feedback in a tool made for mastering and final mix processing.
+In my experience, its features and price make it one of the most practical options for improving stereo width.

-The width adjustment uses sophisticated processing that maintains phase coherence and prevents the hollow, phasey sound that cheaper widening algorithms create.
+The width adjustment uses advanced processing to keep phase coherence and avoid the hollow, phasey sound you often get with cheaper widening plugins.

 • Visual Vectorscope Display